-Brand South Africa to host a special debate on the sidelines of the EU-AU Summit
+Brand South Africa To Host a Special Debate on the Sidelines of The EU-AU Summit

-JOHANNESBURG, SOUTH AFRICA – African Media Agency - 16 February 2022 - The debate titled "The South Africa perspective: Can the EU & Africa reboot their relationship" will be hosted in partnership with Euronews, Europe's leading international news media, and its sister channel Africanews.
+Johannesburg, South Africa--(Newsfile Corp. - February 16, 2022) - The debate titled, "The South Africa perspective: Can the EU & Africa reboot their relationship" will be hosted in partnership with Euronews, Europe's leading international news media, and its sister channel Africanews.
 The live debate will take place on the first day of the Summit, 17 February 2022, at 16:00 CAT and will be live-streamed on euronews.com and africanews.com, and across their social platforms.

 The internationally acclaimed former Euro News anchor, Chris Burns will host the session.
 The debate will focus on main issues shaping South Africa-EU relations, including vaccine production, sustainable development, security, energy, education and economic integration and recovery.